Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-02/README.md

     - Make all the colors different.
     - Change the background color.

-The new colors are good but someone had the brilliant idea, and it might really be brilliant, to make make the bricks alternate in color.
+The new colors are good but someone had a brilliant idea, and it might really be brilliant, to make make the bricks alternate in color.

 <figure>
   <figcaption>